TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 }),
 ```

-This results in the following two RATT Records:
+This results in the following two Records:

 ```json
 [